subvod/examples/README.md

 # Introduction

-*Some background info.*

-I have never made programming a profession for myself.
-I've been a hobbyist programmer since 2008.
-I began as a skiddy, making fake virus scripts with Batch and VBScript.
-I began making more complex scripts in 2011, which I like to credit the inspiration to the forums/boards I joined around that time.
-(Specifics shall be left aside but if you know, you know.)
-I tried to begin learning C several times from 2011 to 2014, but all attempts to no avail.
-In 2016, I tried once again, and it just clicked like magic.
-Ever since, I've been using primarily C and C++ for most of my projects.
-I learned the basics of Python in 2018, and have been using it ever since.
-Not particularly regularly, but for any compact automation script, Python works wonders when compared to a system language like Batch.
-As for everything I've dabbled in, everything from 65816 ASM to C#.
-Like, most everything: Object Pascal, Java, Z80 ASM, Visual Basic .NET, JavaScript, HTML5, CSS, etc. I'm not much of a web programmer, but I've made use of the formatting tags when making guides.
-(I actually learned of Markdown after starting this GitHub, and ended up learning it.)

-All that aside, this is a jumbled assortment of random scripts and snippets for referential purposes.
-In a section below, I will link all libraries and tools I've used both inside and outside programming.
-Hopefully these notes will give others a head start, or at the very least some sort of insight as to what they want to do.

-Directly below are my small projects I've managed to muster up in the past two years:
+*This document is just some notes I've taken of programs/techniques I've used over the years.
+Mostly programming and gaming related, but some system utilities are linked as well.
+And, in case you haven't already made the assumption, there may be some mild crude language and/or possible references to comic mischief here and there.
+If you've even the slightest amount of mental fortitude, you'll do just fine.
+Otherwise, if you can't handle either of those or are so in favor of having your freedoms taken away just so mine do as well (while those who take those freedoms retain their own): bitch boys need not read further but instead [watch this](https://youtu.be/j22bnzmjcQM).*

-[rdr2-maps](https://github.com/subvod/rdr2-maps) - High-res maps marked with locations for rare/uncommon animals and places you can sit, etc in **Red Dead Redemption 2**.
+[rdr2-maps](https://github.com/subvod/rdr2-maps) - High-res maps marked with locations for rare animals, enemy encounters, and places you can sit in **Red Dead Redemption 2**.

 [RDR2.MD](https://github.com/subvod/examples/blob/master/RDR2.MD). - Hodgepodge of notes, but not disorganized.
 Contains things such as getting the Silver Dapple Pinto MFT as Arthur, glitches/bugs (and known fixes for them), document locations (missable and not), etc.

 [TCGRW.MD](https://github.com/subvod/examples/blob/master/TCGRW.MD) - Referential document containing weapon, vehicle, and NPC data gathered while playing **Tom Clancy's Ghost Recon Wildlands**.

 [ASUS ROG Zephyrus GA401QM (2021 G14) Review](https://github.com/subvod/examples/blob/master/2021-ASUS-ROG-Zephyrus-G14-GA401QM-Review.md) - A not-so-in-depth review of the **2021 ASUS G14** because I'm a fucking normie piece of shit.

-And, in case you haven't noticed already, yes there will be some marginally crude language and possible references to comic mischief here and there.
-If you've even the slightest amount of mental fortitude, you'll do just fine.
-Otherwise, if you can't handle either of those or are so in favor of having your freedoms taken away just so mine do as well (while those who take those freedoms retain their own): bitch boys need not read further but instead [watch this](https://youtu.be/j22bnzmjcQM).

 # MISCELLANEOUS